jacerniello/productivity-extension/README.md

 3) were too easy to ignore

 The solution?
 A bare-bones productivity extension that blocks websites BUT allows timers for self-allocated breaks.
 This tool lets you be productive when you want and removes the itch to read the news every ten minutes.
 It allows you to set a usage timer but immediately blocks the website again after time runs out, similar to how Apple's App Limits work on the iPhone.

+In practice, I've found the extension to be quite effective at limiting distractions.

 ### Installation steps